datascience-mobi/2021-topic-01-team-03/to do list.md

 Till 14.06
 - [ ] **We need some kind of a test and do more clustering.
 How do we work with genes?**
 - [ ] Wilcoxon Signed Rank Test.
 Who?
+- [ ] Maybe somebody could make our code more structured according to Stefan's suggestions

 In the pipeline: